-If you have a pup who loves to play fetch then your dog will definitely love snowball fetch!
+If you have a pup who loves to play fetch, they will definitely have a tail waggin’ good time with snowball fetch!
 The only difference between regular fetch and snowball fetch is, you guessed it, the ball is made of snow!
 What makes this activity so much fun is that occasionally, the ball you throw for your pooch will disappear… oh no!
-Watch your dog as they dig in the snow, frantically trying to find the snow ball.
-When you (and your pup) have searched for the missing ball enough, you can quickly create a new snowball and surprise your pup when the ball is magically back in your hand!
+Watch your dog as they dig in the snow, frantically trying to find the snowball.
+When your pup has searched for the missing ball enough, you can quickly create a new snowball and surprise them when the ball is magically back in your hand!
 Throw the snowball once more and the game starts all over again.

 Invite another dog over to play in the cold with your pooch.
-Chilly weather can be invigorating, exciting and new and can get a dog geared up to play.
+Chilly weather can be invigorating, exciting, and new, and it can get a dog geared up to play.
 Two dogs wrestling and chasing each other in the cold is a great way for them to warm up.